alexec/drop-wizard-in-a-box/README.md

-# drop-wizard-in-a-box
+# Drop Wizard Docker Maven Plugin Example

-Drop Wizard Docker Maven Plugin Example
+An example of using Docker Maven Plugin to create a Drop Wizard micro-service backed by a linked MySQL database.